dimitriskokoretsis/qPCR.CFX.process/README.md

 ## Example

-We will demonstrate the functionality of `qpcr.CFX.process` with an example real-time qPCR result.
+We will demonstrate the functionality of `qPCR.CFX.process` with an example real-time qPCR result.
 In this mock experiment, the expression of **2 genes of interest** is measured on a **test condition**, in relation to a **control condition**.
 There are **3 biological